rust-lang/rfcs/text/0000-eager.md

 and macro use `foo!(y)`.

+The macro declaration is stored as token trees.
+The macro use is an AST node, the actual arguments are token trees.

 When the parser finds the use, it first looks up the macro and selects an arm by pattern matching (trivial in this case).
-Expansion then takes the text from that arm, replaces arguments, parses the result (which may trigger further expansion), and splices the resulting AST fragment into the AST, replacing the macro use (`foo!(y)`).
+Pattern matching includes parsing the actual arguments so that AST matchers can be matched.
+Expansion then takes the text from that arm, replaces arguments (which become interpolated AST nodes in the tokens), parses the result (i.e., translates from tokens to AST, which may trigger further expansion), and splices the resulting AST fragment into the program AST, replacing the macro use (`foo!(y)`).

 Text from the example: